gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    5. When receiving Close_notify on the last open DTLS connection, remote DTLS/SCTP instance informs its ULP that remote shutdown has been initiated.
+When two parallel DTLS connections are in place it is important to await Close_notify alert on both to not misstake a rekeying.
 No more ULP user message data to be sent to peer can be accepted by DTLS/SCTP.
+In case this endpoint has initiated and DTLS connection handshake this MUST be aborted as the peer is unable to respond.

    6. Remote DTLS/SCTP finishes any protection operation on buffered user messages and ensures that all protected user message data has